 Palmers Relocations can handle your full move to China, through our connections in China.
 We have handled multiple moves across to China over the years.
 We can assist you with area guides, guides to settling quickly and finding schools and other services in your area.

 We also help and can handle most of the forms that you will need to lodge.
-We will assign you with a simple point of contact that will ensure that all your forms are completed properly and sent of in a timely manner.
+We will assign you with a simple point of contact that will ensure that all your forms are completed properly and sent off in a timely manner.

 Palmers Relocations transports people all over the world and has the experience needed to ensure your overseas move is smooth and easy.
-Moving overseas is a stressful task, but Palmers makes it much easier by handling the majority of your paper work and your move.
+Moving overseas is a stressful task, but Palmers makes it much easier by handling the majority of your paperwork and your move.
 Call us today for a free quote on your move with no obligation.

-When your planning your move to China make sure you give Palmers Relocations a call to find out how we can make your move as easy and as cost effective as possible.
-We will give you a free quote that is also obligation free.
+When your planning your move to China make sure you give Palmers Relocations a call to find out how we can make your move as easy and as cost-effective as possible.
+We will give you a free quote that is also obligation-free.
 That way you can assess whether moving to China with Palmers Relocations is right for you.

 List Of The Top Chinese Cities To Move To

 Often misunderstood due to the portrayal of China in world media and their huge developing cities, China is actually still a developing country with expats often earning well over the median wage meaning that expats will often find a higher standard of living to their own country.
 Also on offer to many expats are tax cuts which lower the cost of living even more.

 At the time of writing $1 AUD is worth around about 5 Yuan.
 That being said, you will often find many things such as food, drinks and clothing to be much cheaper than in your homeland.